 The program aims to provide a unique interdisciplinary education at the interfaces between the biological, medical, physical and engineering sciences.
 It is designed to allow a student to augment their graduate training in their home discipline with interdisciplinary training in integrative and quantitative analysis across multiple scales of biological organization from molecule to organism in health and disease.
-Students who complete the requirements of their home department together with the requirements of this specialization will earn a Ph.D. in (home program name) with a specialization in Multi-Scale Biology, e.g. Ph.D. in Biomedical Sciences (Multi-Scale Biology).
+Students who complete the requirements of their home department together with the requirements of this specialization will earn a Ph.D. in (home program name) with a Specialization in Multi-Scale Biology, e.g. Ph.D. in Biomedical Sciences (Specialization in Multi-Scale Biology).

 The specific objectives of this program are: